jwilld/Artist-Concerts-API/README.md

 - takes the body of the request and creates an artist with the key value pair of 'name: (artist name)'.

 ##### Delete '/artists/<<artist name>>'
-- takes the artists name and finds the genre, Youtube links and its name then deletes them all.
+- takes the artists name and finds the hit, Youtube links and its name then deletes them all.

 ### Hits

 ##### Get '/hits'
-- Returns a list of all artist's genres.
+- Returns a list of all artist's hits.

 ##### Post '/hits'
-- takes the body of the request and creates a genre with the key value pair of 'name: (artist name)' and 'genre: (artist's genre)'.
+- takes the body of the request and creates a hit with the key value pair of 'name: (artist name)' and 'hit: (artist's hit)'.

 ### Youtube Links